SuperOfficeDocs/superoffice-docs/docs/onsite/install/server/deploy-on-citrix.md

 SuperOffice Ribbons use the *HKEY\_CURRENT\_USER\\Software\\Microsoft\\Office\\16.0\\Common\\LanguageResources\\UIFallback* to determine which language to use (the example is for Office 2016).

-Example: In Outlook the language is Norwegian, but the SuperOffice Ribbon is in German language.
+Example: In Outlook the language is Norwegian, but the SuperOffice Ribbon is in the German language.

 Registry can have these values 0;1031;1033;1044;1043;1030;1053 SuperOffice will choose the first valid value and if you have this language pack installed the SuperOffice Ribbon will be shown in this language.

-In this example, this is 1031 and that is the code for German language.
+In this example, this is 1031 and that is the code for the German language.
 Norwegian is 1044.

 You can find [here][2] a full list of languages.